Deploying mytoken with docker swarm¶

 - Clone the mytoken repo:

-git clone https://github.com/oidc-mytoken/server
+git clone https://github.com/oidc-mytoken/server - Inside the

-prefixed files, removing this prefix.
+dockerdir.
+Make a copy of allexample-prefixed files, removing this prefix.
 These are now the needed config files.
-(Don't forget the one inside thehaproxy
+(Don't forget the one inside thehaproxydirectory.) - If needed, adapt the mytoken server's config file (

-You can look at all the files, but no changes are needed other than the ones I detail below (checking paths in .env
+You can look at all the files, but no changes are needed other than the ones I detail below (checking paths in .env).

-file that defines the containers, but for this tutorial no changes should be
+There is also the docker-swarm.yaml file that defines the containers, but for this tutorial no changes should be

 Setups¶